Key Takeaway

 Can that kind of trauma count as a “serious injury” under New York law?

 In a new appellate decision, Ravi S.A. v.
 Gyebi, the First Department confirmed that post-traumatic stress disorder can support a serious-injury claim under the right facts.
-That matters for anyone pursuing a Long Island car accident lawyer case where the worst injuries are not only physical, but psychological.
+That matters for anyone pursuing a Long Island car accident case where the worst injuries are not only physical, but psychological.

 This decision is especially significant because Jason Tenenbaum represented the appellants.
 He knows the record, the evidentiary fights, and exactly why the court drew the line where it did.